-- By April 2017 (mid-year of proposal year 1) - Implementation of the BeAGLE and Sartre codes at JLab, and interfacing them to JLEIC Large-Angle Detector simulations (GEMC). - Confirmation that the BeAGLE code is tuned to describe key existing data, as well as possible for the non-shadowing region, fine-tuning it if needed. - Investigating the interpolation properties of existing Sartre cross-section tables for Au, Pb and Ca. If needed for accurate interpolation at JLEIC energies, we will improve the interpolation mechanism and/or add finer grid tables in certain kinematic regions for Au.
+By April 2017 (mid-year of proposal year 1)

+- Implementation of the BeAGLE and Sartre codes at JLab, and interfacing them to JLEIC Large-Acceptance Detector simulations (GEMC). - Confirmation that the BeAGLE code is tuned to describe key existing data, as well as possible for the non-shadowing region, fine-tuning it if needed. - Investigating the interpolation properties of existing Sartre cross-section tables for Au, Pb and Ca. If needed for accurate interpolation at JLEIC energies, we will improve the interpolation mechanism and/or add finer grid tables in certain kinematic regions for Au.

 The BeAGLE and Sartre codes have been successfully implemented at JLAB and interfaced to GEMC.
 We would like to thank Maurizio Ungaro (JLAB), Robert Michaels (JLAB), and Thomas Ullrich (BNL) for their essential help as well as Markus Diefenthaler (JLAB), Elke Aschenauer (BNL) and Raju Venugopalan (BNL) for their advice.
-Figure 7 and 8 (and more?)
-(TO BE ADDED - Guohui GEMC using BeAGLE and/or Sartre) shows (DESCRIBE).